ansys/scade-design-rules/doc/source/rules/modelling/no_operatorcalls_in_expressions.rst

 No operator calls within textual expressions.
 This rule does not apply for Constants and Transition/IfNode conditions.
 Exceptions on main level can be given as parameters.
-parameter: operator IDs separated by comma: e.g.: '18,...'
+parameter: operator IDs separated by comma: e.g.: '18'

 .. end_description

 The rule parameter is a comma-separated string containing predefined operators identifiers that are allowed to be called from within textual expressions.
-Available identifiers are documented in the SCADE Python API guide, under section "Access to Predefined Operators in Python".
+Available identifiers are documented in the SCADE Python API guide, under section *Access to Predefined Operators in Python*.
 Default value is ``18`` (array projection operator).

 Rationale
 ---------